 })

 As you can see the value in and of itself doesn’t matter.
-What matters is that we have props and they are strings.
+What matters is that we have a prop and it is a string.
 Now we can use these mock values to test what we expect our component to behave like.

 it('tests the button props', () => {